jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 Remove the alert message and store the JWT string into cookies using the [js-cookie](https://github.com/js-cookie/js-cookie) library.

-**Note: You should not save the AuthToken class into cookies** as it will be flattened into a JSON string, and returned as a standard object when retrieved.
+**Note: You should save the JWT string and not the entire AuthToken class into cookies,** as it will be flattened into a JSON string, and returned as a standard object when retrieved.
+This means that any functions (such as our `isValid` getter methods) will not be available until reinitialized as an AuthToken.

 ```typescript
 // services/rest_service.ts